The motorcycle inspection: Luxembourg plays by its own rules

 Caroline arrived in Luxembourg four years ago.
 The fact that it is compulsory to carry out an annual motorcycle inspection in Luxembourg hasn’t really changed her habits.
 "Every year I went to the garage at the beginning of the season to check the battery and the oil levels.
 I had my first motorcycle inspection in Luxembourg last year when my bike was four years old.
 I was expecting to have it done again this year but I found out that the next inspection wasn’t due until the 6th year."

 For Michel Turk, who served as president of the Luxembourg Motorcycle Federation for eight years, the motorcycle inspection is also an administrative formality.
 In fact, "most motorcyclists in Luxembourg take great care of their bikes", he notes.
-This explains why no less than 91% of motorbikes passed the inspection without any problems, according to figures from the SNCT (Luxembourg’s National Society for Technical Control), which carried out more than 10,000 motorcycle inspections in 2020.
+This explains why no less than 91% of motorbikes passed the inspection without any problems, according to figures from the SNCT (Luxembourg’s National Society for Technical Control), which carries out more than 10,000 motorcycle inspections per year.

 We asked the SNCT which points are most often overlooked by motorcycle owners.
 Answer: the reflector!
 The reflective rectangle which, at night, allows you to signal your presence to vehicles following you.
 Worth thinking about.